-To install Liqo on alternative Kubernetes distributions, it is necessary to manually retrieve three main configuration parameters:
+To install Liqo on alternative Kubernetes distributions, you should manually retrieve three main configuration parameters:

 - API Server URL: the Kubernetes API Server URL (defaults to the one specified in the kubeconfig). - Pod CIDR: the range of IP addresses used by the cluster for the pod network. - Service CIDR: the range of IP addresses used by the cluster for service VIPs.